olivopaolo/boing/doc/source/firststeps.rst

 .. rubric:: Footnotes

-.. [#] If you are unfamiliar with the TUIO protocol, consider having a look to the available `TUIO trackers`_, or jumping to the :doc:`multitouch`, in order to discover the different ways |boing| exploits to connect to the input devices.
+.. [#] If you are unfamiliar with the TUIO protocol, consider having a
+       look to the available `TUIO trackers`_, or jumping to the :doc:`multitouch`, in order to discover the different ways
+       |boing| exploits to connect to the input devices.

-.. [#] For a deeper presentation of pipeline configurations, see the :doc:`../functionalities` section.
+.. [#] For a deeper presentation of pipeline configurations, see the
+       :doc:`../functionalities` section.

-.. [#] For more output sources, see the :doc:`../functionalities` section.
+.. [#] For more output sources, see the :doc:`../uris`.

-.. [#] For a more exhaustive presentation of nodes :code:`filtering:` and :code:`calib:`, see the next tutorials.
+.. [#] For a more exhaustive presentation of nodes :code:`filtering:`
+       and :code:`calib:`, see the next tutorials.

 .. _`TUIO trackers`: http://www.tuio.org/?software